Ramilito/kubectl.nvim/README.md

 > in cases where it is deemed necessary.

 ## Motivation
-This plugins main purpose is to browse the kubernetes state using vim like navigation and keys, similar to oil.nvim for filebrowsing.
-I might add a way to act on the cluster (delete resources, edit) in the future, not sure yet.
+This plugins main purpose is to browse the kubernetes state using vim like navigation and keys, similar to oil.nvim for file browsing.